Right-Of-Way Rules in Ontario Explained

 Right-of-way is the legal right pedestrians or vehicles have to go first in specific traffic situations, such as when approaching an intersection or turning into oncoming traffic.

-If you have the right-of-way in a traffic situation, you have the legal right to go first.
+If you have the right-of-way, other road users must legally yield to you, but you must still drive carefully to avoid collisions.
 If you don’t have the right-of-way, you need to let other drivers, cyclists, and pedestrians go first – this is called yielding the right-of-way.

 Generally, right-of-way rules give precedence to pedestrians and oncoming traffic, but there are exceptions to that rule, such as when there’s an emergency vehicle passing.